 Many of the challenges faced by small shops and citizen in general through gentrification and commercialization of public space, are increasing relevant also at the digital space, the Internet.
 And there are very strong activist movements in both domains.

-But the more people are connected to the Internet, and the more the urban space becomes hybrid, the more these two areas of action overlap and those the corresponding actors need to collaborate more.
+But the more people are connected to the Internet, and the more the urban space becomes hybrid (digital and physical), the more these two areas of action overlap and those the corresponding actors need to collaborate more.

 Through the project netCommons NetHood has developed a theoretical framework extending the "right to the city" concept for the case of the hybrid space, and has initiated a series of "encounters in the hybrid space", that is meetings between urban and digital activists.
 One of them took place in Zurich and it was one of the first events organized at L200.

 More projects around technology and the city will be hosted at L200 in the future.

 You are very welcome to propose an idea.

 And stay tuned for what is coming soon!